alan-turing-institute/data-safe-haven/docs/explanations/ingress_and_egress/ingress.md

   + Note that this does not mean a review of the code by a member of the Research Engineering team.
 Default tools should have a community review and development process.
 Bespoke code written by an individual developer is not likely to meet this criterion.
 + Will this tool be useful to additional researchers?
 As a rule, any default software should be used by more than 1 person.

 As a general rule, code which is primarily written by researchers on any particular project should *not* be added to the default installation.
-Instead, such code should follow the policies for software ingress detailed below.
+Instead, such code should follow the policies for software ingress [detailed here](code_ingress.md).

 ### Installation during virtual machine deployment